 Traditionally websites have consisted of HTML-based web pages.
 They may also reference various document types, such as PDFs as well as Word and Powerpoint documents.
 These document types contain textual content as well as images that may be crucial for your business.
 Thus finding the content is of great importance.

-In this article, we’ll review information on AddSearch’s document types feature.
-First, we will describe some use cases to give you an idea where finding PDFs and office documents are important.
-Then we’ll look at how you can set up document types, what we crawl and index from the documents and how you can filter search results based on the document types.
+In this tutorial, we’ll review information on AddSearch’s document types feature.
+First, we will describe some use cases to give you an idea of where finding PDFs and office documents are important.
+Then we’ll look at how you can set up document types for crawling and indexing as well as filters for search results based on the document types.

 Our clients render PDFs and Microsoft Office documents searchable for many reasons.
 Here are some popular examples: